-What do International Paper, Pet Partners, Southwest Airlines, Wendy’s, and the National Restaurant Association have in common?
+What do International Paper, Pet Partners, Southwest Airlines, Bayer, and The Nature Conservancy have in common?
 They have all turned to Amy Showalter for her expertise and motivation to elevate their government relations influence.
 Amy is a grassroots and PAC influence expert who founded The Showalter Group to help associations and corporations increase their grassroots and PAC effectiveness.
 In fact, over 85% of her long term consulting clients have experienced an increase in budget, staff, and senior management recognition after collaborating with Amy.

 Amy’s blog “Politicking the Bottom Line” was published on Forbes.com, and she currently is a columnist for Bloomberg Government and Lobbyblog.com.
 Over 500 media outlets have featured her insights, including the Wall Street Journal, The Washington Times, Politico, CNN Money.com, Foxnews.com, CNBC.com, and Roll Call.
 She is the author of “The Underdog Edge: How Everyday People Change the Minds of the Powerful. . . and Live to Tell About It.”
 (Morgan-James) and “The Art and Science of the BFF: 105 Ways to Build Relationships on the Hill, at the State House, and in City Hall”, which has sold over 16,000 copies.
 Amy also is the Executive Editor of Creating and Managing an Association Government Relations Program, published by the American Society of Association Executives.